-When judging "a representative number," consider focusing on investments held at year end, but also consider testing other purchases and sales during the audit period.
+&lt;sup>18 When judging "a representative number," consider focusing on investments held at year end, but also consider testing other purchases and sales during the audit period.
 In judging how many purchases to test, consider the volume of purchases, the control environment, the adequacy of policies, and the results of prior audits.

-2-8 Compliance Requirements: Ohio Rev. Code §135.142 (school districts), §135.14(B)(7) (other subdivisions) - Additional investments allowable for subdivisions other than counties.
+2-8 Compliance Requirements: Ohio Rev. Code §135.142 (school districts), §135.14(B)(7) (other subdivisions) - Other allowable investments for subdivisions other than counties.